greenerservices/greenerservices.github.io/app/principles/actions/8h-determine-data-storage-and-management-practices.md

 ###  (vii) Create permissions and access plans that minimise the amount of data load per user

-Create permissions/access plans that minimise the amount of data load per user based on their actual needs.
+Create permissions and access plans that minimise the amount of data load per user based on their actual needs.

 Move away from access model per service/product to be built, and instead data level service created that creates access across all services based on data need per role.
-This brings benefit in terms of re-use of permission model, fewer touchpoints from service desks (tickets, actions, document required), tighter compliance to GDPR, fewer loads on pages for data they dont need.
+This brings benefit in terms of re-use of permission model, fewer touchpoints from service desks (tickets, actions, document required), tighter compliance to GDPR and fewer loads on pages for data they dont need.

 #### Environmental benefit:
-Optimise required storage and compute per query
+Reducing data load per user saves on transfer and energy consumption.

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *